 Small business owners want setup to be fast and easy.
 Getting a phone number and activating a business VoIP system is instant.

 The first step is to get a phone number.
-Starting from just $1/month, you can either choose a number from the online inventory and activate it instantly, or port an existing number.
+You can either choose a number from the online inventory and activate it instantly, or port an existing number.
 Porting a phone number involves transferring your existing phone numbers to the new provider, and the length of time depends on when the existing provider has the proper authorization to release the numbers.
 Typically, the porting process can take anywhere from a few days to a few weeks.

 There’s no downtime during the porting process, because you can set up the system so it’s ready to start accepting calls the second the porting is complete.